/ tool-comparisons / Plunk vs Loops for Solo Developers

 Feature Plunk Loops

-Type Open-source email platform SaaS email platform for product companies
+Type Open-source email platform (AGPL-3.0, self-host or hosted) Closed-source SaaS email platform for product companies

-Learning Curve Easy (cloud) / Moderate (self-hosted) Easy
+Learning Curve Easy (hosted) / Moderate (self-hosted) Easy

 Best For Budget-friendly email with self-hosting option SaaS email with polished automation and analytics